In association with

 Copyright

-For original works, including images, song lyrics and digital content.
+Copyright applies to original works, including images, song lyrics and digital content.

-• You don’t have to register it.
+• You don’t have to register for copyright.

 Helpful hint: Keep records when you create the work.
 Use the copyright symbol ©, the name of the owner and the year the work was created.